innate-creative/droitwich-chiro-2023/_conditions/neck-pain.md

 keywords: ['neck pain', 'treatment for neck pain']
 ---
 ## Do you need help with neck pain?
-Here at (Insert Pratice Name) we understand how debilitating neck pain can be, which is why we are dedicated to helping you recover naturally.
+Here at Droitwich Back and Neck Clinic we understand how debilitating neck pain can be, which is why we are dedicated to helping you recover naturally.

 ### Do you experience any of the following?
 - Stiffness in your neck or shoulders?